When you purchase a new POS system, you aren't just buying software; you're entering into a potentially long-term relationship with a POS partner.

-Quality POS support is one of the most valuable things a POS provider can offer you.
+Quality POS support is one of the most valuable things a POS provider, like Toast, can offer you.

-Choosing a POS that delivers exceptional 24/7 support will help you with everything from installing the system and training your staff to ensuring your day-to-day operations run smoothly.
+Choosing a POS that delivers exceptional 24/7 emergency support will help you with everything from installing the system and training your staff to ensure your day-to-day operations run smoothly.

 On the other hand, If you partner with a vendor who offers unreliable support, you could find that the POS system requires a significant and frustrating time commitment to set up and to maintain.